Hootie & The Blowfish – Cracked Rear View: #832 of best 1,000 albums ever!

-With Cracked Rear View, it brings me back to the summer between my junior and senior years at Binghamton University in upstate New York, as we native Long Islanders/NYC folk like to say.
+With Cracked Rear View, it brings me back to the summer between my junior and senior years at Binghamton University.
+Looking back, it was one of the best summers of my young life.

-It was one of the best summers of my young life.
-And if anything it was certainly one of the easiest and most tranquil.
+It was certainly one of the easiest and most tranquil.
 Because I had already served as a Resident Advisor during my junior year, I was eligible to take on the same gig over the short “summer semester,” this time for inbound freshman who were getting a jump start on their college careers and dorm life.
+Most, and probably all, of my fellow RAs took classes while attending to our super light duties.

-Most if not all of my fellow RAs took classes while attending to our super light duties.
 But not me.
-I decided to grab my free room and board, plus a modest stipend, and do very close to absolutely nothing that summer in Binghamton, New York, and it was glorious.
+I decided to grab my free room and board and a modest stipend and do absolutely nothing that summer in Binghamton, New York, and it was glorious.

 But Cracked Rear View brings me right back to the summer of 1995.